• Skip to primary navigation

 The Comprensión de lectura consists of:

-First, you read easy texts: either public or private sphere, posters, recipes, news, flyers, letters, fragments of guide books, online forums, news, etc.
+In this section, you encounter easy texts from various contexts, such as public or private spheres, posters, recipes, news, flyers, letters, fragments of guidebooks, online forums, etc. The items involve multiple-choice questions.

 HOW TO PASS THE PRUEBA 1

 Focus like a laser beam on the text.
-I suggest you to:
+More specifically:

-–> Read it fast just to get the big picture;
+–> Read quickly to grasp the big picture;

-–> read the questions, then the text for the second time, now seeking the answers;
+–> review the questions, then read the text again, this second time searching for the answers;

-–> identify immediately any keyword: linkers, synonyms, antonyms, adverbs, linkers, adverbs, etc;
+–> identify immediately any keyword: linkers, synonyms, antonyms, adverbs, adverbs, etc;

-–> keep in mind that some tasks (the no. 3, for example) may require more time than others.
-If that has been the case during your preparation, remember it when sitting the examination.
+–> keep in mind that some tasks (Task 3, for example) may require more time than others.
+If that has been the case during your preparation, remember it when sitting the exam.
+And again, no stress.

 The Comprensión auditiva is made of:

-In the task 1 and 2, items are multiple-answer questions.
-In the task 3 and 4, you have to connect conversations and messages you hear with written statements.
+For Task 1 and 2, items are multiple-answer questions.
+In Task 3 and 4, you have to connect conversations and messages you hear with written statements.
+There is no abrupt communication between native speakers with thick accents; nevertheless, you have to make use of your oral understanding skills.

 HOW TO PASS THE PRUEBA 2

-–> Have a look at the questions before you listen, as this will guide your listening;
+–> Have a look at the questions before you listen, as this guide your listening;

 –> fill your paper as much as you can the first time you listen;